cglindkamp/dfm/README.md

   default scripts use xdg-open, cp, mv and rm to perform the requested actions.
 * Remembers the last selected file in every directory to quickly navigate to previously visited paths
+* Filtered view: Show only files/directories matching a regular expression, i.e. certain file types.
+Can also be used to exclude dot-files.

 Installation
 ------------